TaricoHenry/CSE2103-Semester-Project/part-a/application_description.md

 #### Middleware
-In terms of middleware and ESB everything is ran through simple PHP based apis.
+In terms of middleware and ESB everything is ran through a simple flask python api.

 #### Front-end
-From the front end perspective, both mobile and web applications are powered by simple html, css and javascript.
-This connects to the php endpoints to pull or push data as necessary.
+From the front end perspective, both mobile and web applications are powered by a simple REACT Native application that connects to the database via the flask api.

 ### Limitations and difficult aspects of this domain